 What did more than a decade of economic expansion following the Great Recession do for the working class?
 And how can policymakers improve American workers’ future following the COVID-19 pandemic?
-Join AEI’s Michael R. Strain and contributing authors for a discussion on the 2021 issue of The Annals of the American Academy of Political and […]
+AEI’s Michael R. Strain and contributing authors discussed the 2021 issue of The Annals of the American Academy of Political and Social Science titled “What […]

 The newest class of American Academy of Political and Social Science (AAPSS) Fellows will be inducted into the Academy at a unique time in our nation’s history.
 Leaders are contending with a once-in-a-century pandemic, a reckoning around the nation’s legacy of racism, and unprecedented levels of inequity and polarization at home and abroad.
 Will these crises ultimately make the country stronger, or is our union at a breaking point?

 Join us as some of the brightest thinkers in social and political science explore the following topics: